ucod3/react-c1-project-15-bmi-calculator/readme.md

 ## Contributing

-This project is a part of the C1 SoftDev program and is not open for contribution.
+This project is a part of the Correlation One's - Amazon Software Development (Cohort 1) program and is not open for contribution.

 ## License